Personal Identity and Uploading Mark

 the no-branching argument, which may be schematized as follows (where “P” stands for “premise” and “C” for “conclusion”): The

-No-branching Argument P1:
+No-branching Argument P1: Multiple replicas

-non-identical with each other, that is, X is not identical with Y or Z, Y is
+each other, that is, X is not identical with Y or Z, Y is not identical with X

-not identical with X or Z, and so on.
+or Z, and so on.
 P2:

 Preservation of personal identity requires preservation of numerical identity.
-C:
+C: Therefore,

-will quickly have psychologically distinguishable properties.
+quickly have psychologically distinguishable properties.
 All thousand replicas

 will not fit in the same cab, for example, and so will have different